SSG Oscar Guerra

 Mission Accomplished on June 10, 2022

 On Aug.
-2, 2007, Staff Sergeant Guerra was on his second deployment serving as an Infantryman with the 2nd Battalion, 3rd Infantry Regiment, 2nd Infantry Division, when his vehicle drove over an improvised explosive device (IED) near the Baghdad International Airport (BIAP).
-The subsequent blast killed several of SSG Guerra’s teammates and injured eight others, including fellow Homes For Our Troops Veterans Adam Putt and Michael Gower.
+2, 2007, Staff Sergeant Guerra was on his second deployment serving as an Infantryman with the 2nd Battalion, 3rd Infantry Regiment, 2nd Infantry Division, when his vehicle drove over an improvised explosive device (IED) near Baghdad International Airport (BIAP).
+The subsequent blast killed several of SSG Guerra’s teammates and injured eight others, including fellow HFOT Veterans Adam Putt and Michael Gower.

-Oscar wants HFOT donors to know his home will not only benefit himself, but his family as a whole.
+Oscar wants HFOT donors to know his home benefits the entire family.
 “The home restarts our life and keeps us worry-free, and creates the environment we can only dreamed about before,” he says.

 related articles:

 - New Braunfels Herald-Tribune, Jan.
-31, 2022 New Braunfels will soon have a new neighbor, thanks to a Massachusetts-based nonprofit organization that plans to build and donate a specially adapted custom home to a wounded warrior who served in Iraq.
-Read more.
+31, 2022 – New Braunfels will soon have a new neighbor, thanks to a Massachusetts-based nonprofit organization that plans to build and donate a specially adapted custom home to a wounded warrior who served in Iraq.

 Sign Up for Updates: